Esfinge: Early years (2011–2016)

-In May 2015, Esfinge competed in a qualifying match for the 2015 version of the En Busca de un Ídolo ("In Search of an Idol") tournament as one of 16 wrestlers in the qualifying torneo cibernetico elimination match where the last eight wrestlers would qualify for the tournament.
-Esfinge competed against Akuma, Blue Panther Jr., Cancerbero, Canelo Casas, Delta, Disturbio, Flyer, El Gallo, Guerrero Maya Jr., Jocker, Pegasso, Raziel, Sagrado, Stigma and Boby Zavala.
-Esfinge would eliminate Stigma during the match and become one of the eight survivors to qualify for the main portion of the tournament.
-Esfinge was one of 12 wrestlers who risked their mask in a steel cage match that took place on June 12 in Guadalajara.
-The match itself came down to Esfinge and Espectrum being the last two wrestlers in the cage, with Esfinge pinning Espectrum to win the match and the mask of his opponent.
-On June 21, as part of a special "Father's day" torneo cibernetico, Esfinge teamed up with his father Magnum, defeating the father/son combos of Ráfaga and Ráfaga Jr., El Yaqui and Nube Roja, Linterna Verde Jr. and Toro Negro, Furia Roja and Furia Roja Jr., Centella and Évola to win the match.
-During the first round of the tournament Esfinge defeated Canelo Casas, Disturbio, Flyer and Guerrero Maya Jr., earning 80 points out of a possible 140.
-Esfinge was the first competitor to earn a "perfect 10" from a judge as the very critical El Tirantes gave him a 10 on June 12 after his victory over Blue Panther Jr., he later received further perfect 10 scores from El Felino.
-Diamante Azul and Atlantis (twice) making him the only wrestler in the 2015 tournament to get five such scores.
-He got a total of 197 points from the judges.
-In the first week, Esfinge got the full 40 points from the fan polls, but in subsequent weeks of voting, had more mixed results ranging from 2 points to 18 points to get a total of 116 points from the polls.
+In May, Esfinge competed in a qualifying match for the En Busca de un Ídolo ("In Search of an Idol") tournament as one of sixteen wrestlers in the qualifying torneo cibernetico elimination match, where the last eight wrestlers would qualify for the tournament; he competed against Akuma, Blue Panther Jr., Cancerbero, Canelo Casas, Delta, Disturbio, Flyer, El Gallo, Guerrero Maya Jr., Jocker, Pegasso, Raziel, Sagrado, Stigma and Zavala.
+Esfinge eliminated Stigma during the match to become one of the eight survivors qualifying for the main portion of the tournament.
+Esfinge was one of twelve wrestlers risking their mask in a steel cage match on June 12, which came down to Esfinge and Espectrum as the last two wrestlers in the cage; Esfinge pinned Espectrum to win the match and the mask of his opponent.
+During the first round, Esfinge defeated Casas, Disturbio, Flyer and Guerrero Maya Jr., earning 80 points out of a possible 140.
+Esfinge was the first competitor to earn a "perfect 10" from a judge, as the very critical El Tirantes gave him a 10 on June 12 after his victory over Blue Panther Jr. He later received further perfect 10 scores from El Felino, Diamante Azul and Atlantis (twice), making him the only wrestler in the tournament to get five such scores; he got a total of 197 points from the judges.
+In the first week, Esfinge got the full 40 points from the fan polls, but in subsequent weeks of voting, had more mixed results ranging from 2 points to 18 points, receiving a total of 116 points from the polls.
 With a total of 393 points, Esfinge finished third in the first round, qualifying for the second round.
-On December 25, as part of CMLL's annual Infierno en el Ring show, Esfinge was one of twelve men risking their mask in the main event steel cage match.
-He was the first man to leave the cage, keeping his mask safe in the process.
-On April 5, 2016, Esfinge teamed up with veteran wrestler Volador Jr. for the 2016 Gran Alternativa tournament, defeating Fujin and Rey Escorpión in the finals to win the entire tournament.
-On December 5, 2017, Esfinge won his first singles title when he defeated Puma to win the Occidente Light Heavyweight Championship.
+He ultimately finished the tournament in fourth place.
+On September 18, Esfinge, Fuego and The Panther lost to Disturbio, Puma and Virus at the CMLL 82nd Anniversary Show.
+At Infierno en el Ring ("Inferno in the Ring") on December 25, Esfinge was one of twelve men risking their mask in the main event steel cage match, which he kept safe as the first man to leave the cage.